complexdatacollective/Server/README.md

 The electron app (and server components) are served out of the /www folder.
 Changes can be made in the /src folder but won't reflect in the app until another build is completed (`npm run build && npm run electron`).

+### Development workflow

+New approach (work-in-progress):

+1. `npm run start`: to start the webpack dev server
+  - Note: must be running on port 3000.
+2. `npm run start-electron` (in another terminal session)
+  1. Copies the electron source to `./electron-dev`
+  2. Runs the electron app from there, including background services.

+Original approach:

 To speed up development, the server can be run headlessly out of /src/worker using the command `npm run server:dev` and the UI can be viewed at `localhost:3000` once started with `npm run start`.
 Any changes made in the UI will be automatically compiled, but any changes made to the background server require it to be restarted in order for changes to be reflected.

 ## Application Structure